MicrosoftEdge/MSEdgeExplainers/BindingContext/BPoP.md

 Here is how BPoP is expected to work end-to-end:

-1. Webpage user goes to `example.com`, and initiates login. `example.com` redirects to `login.microsoftonline.com`, using javascript or http headers to active binding for `example.com` cookies.
+1. Webpage user goes to `example.com`, and initiates login. `example.com` redirects to `login.microsoftonline.com`, using javascript or http headers to activate binding for `example.com` cookies.
-2. `login.microsoftonline.com`, shows password prompt, javascript or http header activates binding for eSTS cookie
+2. `login.microsoftonline.com`, shows password prompt, javascript or http header activates binding for the cookie.
-3. enter password, ESTS SHR in http request, response contains bound eSTS cookie, redirect to example.com with auth code
+3. After the user enters the password,  SHR in http request, response contains bound eSTS cookie, redirect to example.com with auth code
 4. `example.com` SHR in http request, response from `example.com` contains bound `example.com` cookie

 ### Server activation